mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 ### sudoers.d configuration

-If giving MaxScale general sudo-access is out of the question, MaxScale must be allowed to run the specific commands required by the rebuild-operation.
+If giving MaxScale general sudo-access is out of the question, MaxScale must be allowed to run the specific commands required by the backup operations.
 This can be achieved by creating a file with the commands in the `/etc/sudoers.d`-directory.
 In the example below, the user *johnny* is given the power to run commands as root.
 The contents of the file may need to be tweaked